inspec/inspec-habitat/docs/habitat_services.md

 ### dependency_names

-Array of Strings in the form `origin/name`.
-Each String is the qualified name of a dependency of a Service that was selected by the filter criteria.
+Array of strings in the form `origin/name`.
+Each string is the qualified name of a dependency of a service that was selected by the filter criteria.
 This list is de-duplicated.

-Requires API connection; not available (always an empty Array) via CLI.
+Requires API connection; not available (always an empty array) via CLI.

 ```ruby
 describe habitat_services do